Documentation

 - Chain Status — Overall validation result (e.g., "Full Chain Valid - 2 of 2 links valid")

-- Link Details — Each delegation link (e.g., test.a02.au → a02.au → au) with key tags and algorithm info
+- Link Details — Each delegation link (e.g., test.a02.au → a02.au → au) with key tags, algorithm info, and TTL values for DS, CDS, DNSKEY, and CDNSKEY records

 - Key Validation — Individual key status showing algorithm (e.g., ECDSA P-256/SHA-256) and validity